 When do I need to replace the DPF?

-If the DPF is excessively blocked with soot and ash, then a professional clean or a replacement unit will be required.
+If the DPF is excessively blocked with soot and ash, then a professional cleaning or a replacement unit will be required.

-Are DPF filter and catalytic converter the same?
+Are DPF filters and catalytic converters the same?

 How often do I need to carry DPF regeneration?

 It can be as early as 60,000 miles or even up to 300,000.
 There is no set limit because your vehicle should carry out passive DPF regeneration at random times as you drive.
 The only time that forced DPF regeneration is required is when the possible DPF regeneration could not be started automatically.